 If you are staying at a lodge, the meals are prepared by the lodge staff.
 They are hearty and abundant and offer a little something for everyone.
 Although we work regularly with the lodges to prepare for unique dietary requests, they are not always able to accommodate.
 If you have any kind of dietary specifications, please let us know so we can work together to come up with a plan to accommodate your needs.
 A basic menu of lodge meals is available on request from our front office.

 Do you provide drinks?

-We serve water and juice on our trips.
-You are responsible for bringing anything else you would like to have.
+We serve water and juice.
+You are responsible for bringing anything else you would like to drink.